tobega/tailspin-v0/Notes.md

 where numbers are powers, space is multiplication and there is one slash allowed for division, e.g. `"kg m2/s2"` or the inverse `"s2/kg m2"`

+#### Confusing
+* items with different field names just compare unequal.
+Perhaps should error?
+You can always type match first.

 ### Exceptions
 Proposed syntax is
 ```